 Casting a nymph is a bit different than casting a dry fly.
 A dry fly cast uses narrow loops to “shoot” the fly out across the water and additionally you are casting much farther.
 This same cast becomes difficult when you add weight, an indicator, or a weighted nymph, or two.
 A narrow loop will almost always end with tangles and a presentation that lands hard on the water.

 Instead of using a typical cast, use the streams current to help you load your line and to cast a more deliberate, subtle cast.
 To do this let your line sit downstream in the current and pull your rod into motion with a lazy smooth “flip” upstream to set your line.
 It’s more like a pull then push motion all done in one single stroke.
 Nymphing doesn’t require long casts, in fact, most nymphing is done relatively close to where you are standing.

 Used As Little Line As Possible

 What are the basic skills for nymph fishing success?
 The biggest challenge of nymph fishing, a lot of the time, is detecting a strike.
 But once the strike is detected you have to set the hook before the trout discards your offering.
-To help in setting the hook quickly, keeping the line off the water and using as little line as you can, is the key.
+To help in setting the hook quickly, keeping the line off the water.
+Using as little line as you can, is the key.